Drive into the heart of Kumamoto's "Land of Fire"

 With its densely populated major cities, Japan can often feel like a cramped country.
 As such, any area in Japan offering wide open spaces is immensely popular for those looking to get away from it all.
 The grasslands nestled within the caldera of Aso are long beloved by poets and artists and are still a major tourist attraction today.
 Nestled between Mt.
 Kishima and Mt.
 Eboshi is a famous grassland known as Kusa-Senrigahama.

-Reflected in the grassland's large pond, the sky seems even more vast, and the horses and cattle grazing in the pastures give the place a laid-back feel.
-If you like mountain views without needing to hike, visiting Kusa-Senrigahama is a great way to see the five peaks of Aso from the base.
+Reflected in the grassland's large pond, the sky seems even more vast, and the horses grazing in the pastures give the place a laid-back feel.
+If you like mountain views without needing to hike, visiting Kusa-Senrigahama is a great way to see the mountains of Aso from the base.

 There's also horseback riding available between March and December, located across from the Aso Volcano Museum .
-The museum offers information on the volcano's formation and surrounding nature, and has video feeds so you can see inside the crater on days when direct access is closed.
+The museum offers information on the volcano's formation and surrounding nature.
+You can learn about the crater by watching a short 15-minute video on days when direct access is closed.

 Aso's spiritual center

-One of the oldest shrines in Japan, Aso Shrine is said to have been established in the year 281.
+One of the oldest shrines in Japan, Aso Shrine is said to have been established in the year 282 B.C.E.
 Long a major attraction for pilgrims and tourists, the shrine suffered substantial damage in the 2016 Kumamoto Earthquake, the first in the region for 130 years.
-The shrine's beautiful tower gate, a National Treasure, completely collapsed, and the worship hall was also heavily damaged.
+The shrine's beautiful tower gate, a National Treasure, and the worship hall were heavily damaged.
 Local efforts have seen a huge fundraising effort to restore the shrine.

 Even in its current state, however, the site is well worth a visit if you're in the area.
 The shrine is still in active use, and you can see the buildings as they're reconstructed.
 The charming shopping streets behind the shrine are also open and undamaged.